 Type of insurance and countries

 Considering the heterogeneity of insurance schemes among different countries, we attempted to explore the aggregate results by the type of insurance scheme and by country.
-Table 5 provides a summary of results classified by three type of insurance scheme: community-based health insurance, voluntary health insurance (non-CBHI), and compulsory health insurance.
+Table 5 provides a summary of results classified by three types of insurance scheme: community-based health insurance, voluntary health insurance (non-CBHI), and compulsory health insurance.
 This division is based on the mode of participation (compulsory vs voluntary), which may affect the presence of adverse selection and moral hazard.
 Premiums are typically community-rated in CBHI, risk-rated in voluntary schemes and income-rated in compulsory schemes.

 In principle, CBHI is also considered a voluntary scheme, but we separated it to explore whether the larger size of pooling from non-CBHI schemes may affect the outcomes.
-Social health insurance is theoretically a mandatory scheme that requires contribution from the enrolees.
-However, in the context of LMICs, the mandatory element is hard to enforce, and in practice the scheme adopts a voluntary enrolment.
+Social health insurance is theoretically a mandatory scheme that requires a contribution from the enrolees.
+However, in the context of LMICs, the mandatory element is hard to enforce, and in practice, the scheme adopts a voluntary enrolment.
 Additionally, the government may also want to subsidise the premium for poor people.
-Therefore, in this review SHI schemes can fall into either the voluntary health insurance (non-CBHI) or compulsory health insurance (non-CBHI), depending on the target population defined in the evaluation study.
+Therefore, in this review, SHI schemes can fall into either the voluntary health insurance (non-CBHI) or compulsory health insurance (non-CBHI), depending on the target population defined in the evaluation study.
 Lastly, we chose studies with high quality/low risk only to provide more robust results.

-Based on the summary in Table 5, the effect on utilisation overall does not differ based on type of insurance, with most evidence suggesting an overall increase in utilisation by the insured.
+Based on the summary in Table 5, the effect on utilisation overall does not differ based on the type of insurance, with most evidence suggesting an overall increase in utilisation by the insured.
 The two studies showing no effect or reduced consumption of care were conducted in two different areas of India, which may – somewhat tentatively – suggest a common factor unique to India’s health system that may compromise the effectiveness of health insurance in increasing utilisation.

 Regarding financial protection, the evidence for both CBHI and non-CBHI voluntary health insurance is inconclusive.
-Furthermore, there is an indication of heterogeneity by supply side factors captured by proximity to health facilities.
+Furthermore, there is an indication of heterogeneity by supply-side factors captured by proximity to health facilities.
 Evidence from studies exploring subsidised schemes suggests no effect on financial protection, even a negative effect among the insured in Peru.

 Lastly, evidence for health status may be influenced by how health outcomes are measured.
-Studies exploring specific health status, (examples included health indexes, wasting, C-reactive protein, and low birth weight), show a positive effect, whereas studies using mortality rates tends to show no effect or even negative effects.
-Studies exploring CBHI scheme did not find any evidence of positive effect on health status, as measured either by mortality rate or specific health status.
+Studies exploring specific health status, (examples included health indexes, wasting, C-reactive protein, and low birth weight), show a positive effect, whereas studies using mortality rates tend to show no effect or even negative effects.
+Studies exploring the CBHI scheme did not find any evidence of a positive effect on health status, as measured either by mortality rate or specific health status.

-Table 5 Summary of results based on type of insurance, only 18 studies with high quality and low risk of bias
+Table 5 Summary of results based on the type of insurance, only 18 studies with high quality and low risk of bias